Ekumen-OS/andino-rs/andino/README.md

  - You need a built andino!
 Refer to [andino_hardware](https://github.com/Ekumen-OS/andino/tree/humble/andino_hardware) to setup everything.

- - You can partially test the HAL by using only an Arduino Nano, correctly loaded with the firmware: See [andino_firmware](htthttps://github.com/Ekumen-OS/andino/tree/humble/andino_firmware)
+ - You can partially test the HAL by using only an Arduino Nano, correctly loaded with the firmware.
+See [andino_firmware](htthttps://github.com/Ekumen-OS/andino/tree/humble/andino_firmware) for further reference.

 ## Examples